How Can I Increase GLP-1 Naturally in Menopause?

 A less diverse microbiome is often linked with increased cravings, reduced satiety, and more difficulty with weight management.

-This is something you can actively improve.
-Diversity is key.
+This is something you can actively improve by focusing on diversity.
 Different types of fiber feed different types of bacteria.
 That’s why eating a wide variety of plant foods is so powerful.

 This is where something like a “30 plant foods per week” goal can be incredibly helpful.
 That includes: